Strategy and innovation consultant

 I’m currently a consultant at New Markets Advisors in Boston, a management consulting firm specializing in innovation, strategy, and the Jobs to Be Done framework.
 Day-to-day involves primary and secondary research (quantitative and qualitative) and building business strategy and innovation recommendations.
-Some of the industries I’ve been working in: fintech, pharma, healthcare, tech, education, benefits.
+Some of the industries I’ve been working in: financial services & fintech, pharma, healthcare, tech, and education.
 Clients range from the Fortune 100 to midsize companies.

-Created an institutional research report with D3 visualizations based on admissions data, classroom data, running and analyzing surveys regarding student campus life and academics.
-Due to nature of data, please request report via email if needed.
+I also taught computer programming with weekly lessons on Python and web development in Flask, Bootstrap, Jekyll.
+I created an institutional research report with D3 visualizations based on admissions data, classroom data, running and analyzing surveys regarding student campus life and academics in order to inform decisions on admissions, facilities, and student services.

 React Markdown Tester